jm3/dotfiles/README.md

 # Dotfiles, by [@jm3](http://twitter.com/jm3)

-### My setup for ruby / js / neovim + vim / css / zsh hacking, and possibly yours.
+### My terminal / shell setup (and possibly yours).

 ![](https://github.com/jm3/dotfiles/raw/master/prompt.gif)

 ### Design Goals
-Dotfiles should easily installable (one-liner) on a new mac or linux server install; NO additional dependencies should be required.
+Dotfiles should easily installable (one-liner) on a new mac or linux server install; minimal dependencies required.

 ### One Line Install
 Paste this one liner into your terminal to install.
-Your existing dotfiles will be backed up safely and your new life of unix luxury will commence.
-Enjoy the jealous looks of your friends!
+Your existing dotfiles will be backed up and your new life of unix luxury will commence.
+Enjoy the jealous looks of your friends.

 ### `curl -L https://link.jm3.net/gimme-dotfiles | ruby`